home-assistant/home-assistant.io/source/_integrations/matter.markdown

 <lite-youtube videoid="Fk0n0r0eKcE" videotitle="Add Matter device via Android app in Home Assistant"></lite-youtube>

-## Sharing a device from Apple Home or Google Home
+## Sharing a device from another platform with Home Assistant

 Use one of these methods if your Matter device was added to Apple Home or Google Home and you want to control it from both Apple or Google Home and Home Assistant.